Understanding the ins and outs of a prescribed burn might help put your mind at ease if there’s one near you.

 With anything, there are exceptions to the rule.
 In fire management speak, they’re referred to as exclusion zones.
 These are generally put in place to protect things like important plants, animals and cultural sites.
 Stay tuned for the next part of this series to learn more about these exceptions.
 In the meantime, read more about two of our fire management crew members: Tony Pratt and Rob Laver.

-The expertise for this highly skilled work resides in the South Australian Department of Environment, Water and Natural Resources (DEWNR).
-DEWNR is also a brigade of the Country Fire Service.
+The expertise for this highly skilled work resides in the South Australian Department for Environment and Water (DEW).
+DEW is also a brigade of the Country Fire Service.

 Main image: zoning map of Cleland Conservation Park and surrounds